peachvegetable/NBA-player-points/README.md

 ## Overview

-This repo provides a study on prediction of NBA players' points in season 2023 to 2024.
+This repo provides all neccessary files to conduct a study on prediction of NBA players' points in season 2023 to 2024.
+To replicate this study, run the scripts in the 'scripts' file in order from 01 to 04.

 ## File Structure